kotauskas/charcoal.rs/README.md

 ------------------------

 ## Overview
-Sapling implements various kinds of trees using a technique called ["arena-allocated trees"][arena tree blog post], described by Ben Lovy.
+Trunk implements various kinds of trees using a technique called ["arena-allocated trees"][arena tree blog post], described by Ben Lovy.
 The gist of it is that the trees use some sort of backing storage to store the elements, typically a [`Vec`] (or its variants, like [`SmallVec`] or [`ArrayVec`]), and instead of using pointers to link to children, indices into the storage are used instead.
 This significantly improves element insertion and removal performance as compared to `Rc`-based trees, and gives room for supporting configurations without a global memory allocator.

 ## Storage
 The trait used for defining the "arena" type used is `Storage`.
 Implementing it directly isn't the only way to get your type to be supported by tree types — `ListStorage` is a trait which allows you to define an arena storage in terms of a list-like collection.